 To configure WiFi connection when SimACo is already connected through WiFi:

 - If default parameters are changed, you can always restore them.
-To do this use 5 buttons keypad: go to the “General settings menu”, then through “WiFi configuration: Reset to default” menu restore default settings.
-To do this in the “WiFi configuration: Reset to default” menu press button “Enter” in the five buttons keypad.
-Word “Reset” will start to blink.
-Press “Enter” button again and controller will configure itself as access point.
+To do this use rotary encoder: go to the “General settings menu”, then through “WiFi config.: RESET” menu restore default settings.
 SimACo will restart and after this configuration will begin.
 Configuration will be accomplished when you will see text “General settings” in the LCD display.

 - Connect to the SimACo through WiFi using Angry Fish application.
 How to do this read section “Connect SimACo through WiFi” below.

 - After successful connection through WiFi open “Connection and update” menu in the Angry Fish application.
 Next select “SimACo as station” or “SimACo as access point” radio button in order which type of device you want SimACo to be.

 - If you have selected “SimACo as station” radiobutton, fill your router’s name and password fields and press button “Configure WiFi”.
 SimACo will restart and after this configuration will begin.
 During configuration your router will assign the IP address to SimACo automatically and SimACo will connect to the router.
 Process can take up to 90sec.
 Configuration will be accomplished when you will see text “General settings” in the LCD display.